Camnaz/guestbook-dapp/README.md

 npx hardhat
 ```

-Select "Create an empty hardhat.config.js" and "no" for installing the project's sample dependencies.
+Select "Create a Javascript Project" and "no" for installing the project's sample dependencies.

 ## 4. Create secret.json File
 Create a secret.json file in the root directory of your project to store your private key securely.
 Replace YOUR_PRIVATE_KEY with your actual private key.